-This table provides a look-up reference for each of the information disclosure requirements described in the Gas Information Disclosure Determination 2012 - (consolidated in 2017).
+This table provides a look-up reference for each of the information disclosure requirements described in the Gas Transmission Information Disclosure Determination 2012 (consolidated as at 3 April 2018).

-2.6 ASS ET MANAGEMENT PLANS AND FORECAST INFORMATION AMP SECTION WHERE ADDRESSED Disclosu re relating to asset management plans and forecast information 2.6.1 Subject to clauses 2.6.3, before the start of each disclosure year, every GTB must: (1) Complete an AMP that: (a) relates to the gas transmission services supplied by the GTB. (b) meets the purposes of AMP disclosure set out in clause 2.6.2. (c) has been prepared in accordance with Attachment A to this determination. (d) contains the information set out in the schedules described in clause 2.6.6. (e) contains the Report on Asset Management Maturity as described in Schedule 13.
-1(a) Section 1 of the AMP Summary Document explains the scope of the AMP and states the AMP relates to the First Gas gas transmission system network.
-1(b) and 1(c) Compliance with clause 2.6.2 and Attachment A of the Determination is summarised in the AMP summary document and explained in detail in appendices to the document as noted below.
-1(d) The schedules required in clause 2.6.6 are included in Appendix B of the AMP and provided to the Commission in native format.
+2.6 ASSET MANAGEMENT PLANS AND FORECAST INFORMATION AMP SECTION WHERE ADDRESSED Disclosure Disclosure relating to asset management plans and forecast information 2.6.1 Su ibject to clauses 2.6.3, before the start of each disclosure year, every GTB must: ) Complete an AMP that: 1(a) Section 1 of the AMP summary document explains the scope of the AMP and states the AMP relates to Firstgas' gas transmission system.
+(1, (a) relates to the gas transmission services supplied by the GTB.(b) meets the purposes of AMP disclosure set out in clause 2.6.2.
+1(b) and 1(c) Compliance with clause 2.6.2 and Attachment A of the Determination is summarised in the AMP summary document and explained in detail in appendices to the document as noted below. (c) has been prepared in accordance with Attachment A to this determination.(d) contains the information set out in in the schedules described in clause 2.6.6.(e) contains the Report on Asset Management Maturity as described in Schedule 13.
+1(d) The schedules required in clause 2.6.6 are included in Appendix B of the AMP and provided to the Commission in excel format.
 Expenditure for the planning period is summarised in section 5 of the AMP summary document.
 Other information from the schedules on asset condition and forecast demand is also included, where relevant, in the AMP.
-Appendix C (network overview) provides (2) Complete the Report on Asset Management Maturity in accordance with the require- information on the condition of asset fleet. ments specified in Schedule 13.
+Appendix C (network overview) provides (2) , information on the condition of asset fleet. requirements specified in Schedule 13.
 1(e) The AMMAT report is included in Appendix B of the AMP.
 (3) Publicly disclose the AMP.
 Our approach to asset management is described in sections 2, 3 and 4 of the AMP summary document.
 Further detail on our asset management approach is provided in Appendix H and the AMMAT report is included in Appendix B of the AMP.
-3. The AMP and its appendices are publicly available on First Gas' website (www.firstgas.co.nz).
+3. The AMP and its appendices are publicly available on Firstgas' website (www.firstgas.co.nz).